 Educators are invited to the mini-symposium on June 28th and for a workshop the following day, June 29th.
 Museum staff and scholars will facilitate a discussion and strategy session for incorporating information from the symposium and exhibition into classroom curriculum.
 CPE certificates will be provided.
-More details to come.
-To register for this workshop, email email@example.com
+For more information and to register click here.

 Jessica Brannon-Wranosky is the Distinguished Professor of Digital Humanities and History at Texas A&M University-Commerce.
 She received her Ph.D. in history from the University of North Texas.
 Dr. Brannon-Wranosky specializes in women, gender and sexuality history and digital humanities.
 Her work has appeared in a number of regional and national academic journals, anthologies, and a variety of online digital publications and exhibits.
 She is currently serving as the Project Director for the Handbook of Texas Women (www.tshaonline.org/TexasWomen), a statewide content development and public education project of the Texas State Historical Association for which the central portion of the project development runs from 2016-2020.
 Her most recent publications include Impeached: The Removal of Texas Governor James E. Ferguson, A Centennial Examination coedited with Bruce A. Glasrud, (Texas A&M University Press, 2017), and essays by her in Texas Women/American Women: Their Lives and Times (University of Georgia Press, 2015)—a 2016 winner of the Liz Carpenter Award, Discovering Texas History (University of Oklahoma Press, 2014).
 From 2009-2014, she was the digital media author for W. W. Norton’s Give Me Liberty, the number one selling U. S. History college textbook worldwide.
 Dr. Brannon-Wranosky has received several awards for her research including TSHA’s John H. Jenkins Award in 2015 and the Texas Oral History Association’s Best Article Award in 2016.
 Her forthcoming book focuses on the role Texas and Texans played in the woman suffrage movement at the national level and in the South.